pingcap/docs/log-redaction.md

 ## Log redaction in TiKV side

-To enable log redaction in the TiKV side, set the value of [`security.redact-info-log`](/tikv-configuration-file.md#redact-info-log-new-in-v408) to `true` or `marker`.
+To enable log redaction in the TiKV side, set the value of [`security.redact-info-log`](/tikv-configuration-file.md#redact-info-log-new-in-v408) to `true` or `"marker"`.
 This configuration value defaults to `false`, which means that log redaction is disabled.

 ## Log redaction in PD side

-To enable log redaction in the PD side, set the value of [`security.redact-info-log`](/pd-configuration-file.md#redact-info-log-new-in-v50) to `true` or `marker`.
+To enable log redaction in the PD side, set the value of [`security.redact-info-log`](/pd-configuration-file.md#redact-info-log-new-in-v50) to `true` or `"marker"`.
 This configuration value defaults to `false`, which means that log redaction is disabled.

 ## Log redaction in TiFlash side